 1. 🗣 Talk to a family member about one of their favorite memories.
 Ask them to tell you the story and to share lots of details.
 2. Tap the add button.
 3. Draw a picture of your favorite part of the story.
 You can draw in the Seesaw App or on a piece of paper.
 If you draw on paper take a photo of your drawing.
 4. 🗣 Practice telling the story back to your family member using your picture.
-5. Tap the mic and retell the story.
+5. Choose a tool to retell the story.
 Try to remember as many details as you can.
 6. Tap the green check to add to your journal. 👨👧 Family Why: Sharing family stories strengthens bonds and teaches children about their family history, characteristics and values.
 Children who hear detailed family stories are better at regulating their emotions, understanding themselves and making decisions about who they want to become.
 Retelling stories is also an important skill for reading and comprehension.

 Share an example of one of your family stories.
 Students and families will enjoy learning more about you and feel more confident in sharing a family story with you.
 Retelling stories helps readers remember what happened in the story, develops a sense of story structure, and let's us know what they comprehend.
 This is a great activity for building oral language, self-awareness, positive identity and for getting to know your students/families.
 CCSS.ELA-LITERACY.SL.K.4 CCSS.ELA-LITERACY.SL.1.4 CCSS.ELA-Literacy.SL.2.4 CCSS.ELA-LITERACY.SL.3.4 CCSS.ELA-LITERACY.SL.K.5 CCSS.ELA-LITERACY.SL.1.5 CCSS.ELA-Literacy.SL.2.5 CCSS.ELA-LITERACY.SL.3.5 CCSS.ELA-LITERACY.SL.K.6 CCSS.ELA-LITERACY.SL.1.6 CCSS.ELA-Literacy.SL.2.6 CCSS.ELA-LITERACY.SL.3.6 CASEL: Self Awareness Developmental Assets: Family Support, Positive Identity and Positive Values